 How much can a team of 6 University of Manchester undergraduate students achieve, working for 7 hours a week, in just 2 months?
-The answer, it turns out, is: a lot!
+The answer is: a lot!
 We tried this experiment this spring, as we ran our final batch of projects under the aegis of the Institute of Coding.
-We’ve run […]
+We’ve run full-time summer projects […]

 Anonymous Local Contact Tracing has been developed to reduce the spread of the virus by our team as part of an initiative taken by our partners The Soteria Institute (soteriainstitute.org) and Enduring Net (enduringnet.org).
 LCT is designed to be deployed with minimal time and financial resources.
 LCT is a grassroots initiative adopted and used inside […]